-Hardware Element Exclusion Guidelines IMPORTANT: e elements are excluded, the corresponding server domain will not power up: HubLink 1, Master IOC PCI Slots 1 & 2, Master IOL Note: Tiobeline 1, masici 100 i ci 31013 i ci 2, masici 100 s more than one cell (therefore more than one IOC), the Master boot disk.
+Hardware Element Exclusion Guidelines power up: Master IOC, Master IC Note: When a domain comprisi e elements are excluded, the corresponding server domain will not OC HubLink 1, Master IOC PCI Slots 1 & 2, Master IOL es more than one cell (therefore more than one IOC), the Master e boot disk.
 The other IOCs in the domain are Slave IOCs.
 IOC Slave IOCs can be safely excluded from a domain, but connected peripherals will no longer be accessible.
 If the Master IOC is excluded from a domain, the domain will not power up.
 IOC HubLink All IOC HubLinks not connected to a boot disk can be safely excluded from a domain, but connected peripherals will no longer be accessible.
 IOC HubLinks are organized as follows: HubLink_1 controls PCI Slots 1 & 2 (Master IOC boot disk) HubLink_2 controls PCI slots 3 & 4 HubLink_3 controls PCI slots 5 & 6 Note: If Master IOC HubLink_1 is excluded, the domain will not power up.
 PCI Slot All PCI slots not connected to a boot disk can be safely excluded from a domain, but connected peripherals will no longer be accessible.
 Note: If Master IOC PCI Slots 1, 2 are excluded, system disks will no longer be accessible and the domain will not power up.
 IOL Slave IOLs can be safely excluded from a domain, but connected peripherals will no longer be accessible.
 Note: If the Master IOL is excluded, the domain will not power up.
+DIB A DIB can be safely excluded from a domain if it does not house the boot disk.
+In Chained DIB configuration, if you exclude one DIB, the other DIB will also be automatically excluded.
+Note: If a DIB housing a boot disk is excluded, the system disk will no longer be accessible and the domain will not power up.

-QBB At least one QBB must be "included" in a domain.
-Memory Rows At least one Memory Row must be "included" in a QBB.
-CPU At least one CPU must be "included" in a QBB.
+Hardware Element Exclusion Guidelines QBB At least one QBB must be included" in a domain.
+Memory Rows • At least one Memory Row must be included" in a QBB.
+CPU At least one CPU must be included" in a QBB.
 Note: If all CPUs are excluded from a QBB, the QBB itself is excluded.
-SPS At least one SPS must be "included" in a Core Unit.
+SPS At least one SPS must be included" in a Core Unit.
 Note: If all SPS are excluded from a Core Unit, the domain will not power up.
-Clock At least one Clock must be "included" in a Core Unit.
-DPS Unit Only one DPS unit can be safely excluded at a given time.
+Clock At least one Clock must be included" in a Core Unit.
+DPS Unit • Only one DPS unit can be safely excluded at a given time.
 Fanbox Only one Fanbox can be excluded from a domain at a given time.
 Note: If more than one Fanbox is excluded, the domain may not power up.

-Table 24.
-Hardware exclusion guidelines
+Table 25.
+Hardware exclusion guidelines - 2

-Excluding / Including Clocks, SPS, XSP Links and Sidebands
+Excluding / Including Clocks, SPS, XSP Cables and Sidebands